Skip to content

 createNamespace: true

-• metadata.namespace: kubocd: As it is a system components, deploy in a restricted namespace.
+• metadata.namespace: kubocd: Deployed in a restricted system namespace.

-• spec.protected: false: Just to demonstrates that the package-level protected flag can be overridden at the release level.
+• spec.protected: false: Demonstrates overriding the package-level protected flag at the release level.

-• spec.targetNamespace: ingress-nginx: Installs the ingress controller in its own namespace.
+• spec.targetNamespace: ingress-nginx: Installs the controller in its own dedicated namespace.

-• spec.createNamespace: true: Automatically creates the target namespace if it doesn't exist.
+• spec.createNamespace: true: Automatically creates the target namespace if missing.

 Apply the release: